oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 --------------------------

 Functions defined in the STL ``<algorithm>`` or ``<numeric>`` headers are traditionally blocking. oneDPL extends the functionality of
-C++17 parallel algorithms by providing an asynchronous algorithm with non-blocking behavior.
+C++17 parallel algorithms by providing asynchronous algorithms with non-blocking behavior.
 This experimental feature enables you to express a concurrent control flow by building dependency chains and interleaving algorithm calls and interoperability with DPC++ and SYCL kernels.

 The current implementation for async algorithms is limited to DPC++ Execution Policies.